HomeDirectoriesDominating the Google Maps Pack: A US Business Guide to GBP Optimization

 2. Review request cards with QR codes for in-person customers

-4. Automating review requests through your CRM system
+4. Automating review requests through your CRM

 Success Story:

-• Quantity: The total number of reviews
+• Quantity: the total number of reviews

-• Quality: Average star rating
+• Quality: average star rating

-• Recency: How fresh your reviews are
+• Recency: how fresh your reviews are

-• Content: Keywords and topics mentioned in review text
+• Content: keywords and topics mentioned in review text

 Did you know?